IgorPerikov/mighty-watcher/README.md

 ## Rate limiting
 Github lets you make up to 5000 API calls per hour, so you're fine as long as you have less than ~1500 starred repositories that match your INCLUDE/EXCLUDE parameters.
 Let me know if that's a problem for you.
+Also see section on [parallelism](#parallelism-level)

+## Parallelism level
+The amount of threads to fetch data from Github.
+If you're hitting some limits, set lower amount and try again in a few minutes.
+You can increase this value too if no error occurs, but chances are high that you will trigger api abuse mechanisms.
+I warned you :warning:

 ## Contribution
  - please mark issues in your repositories if you are willing to get some help